Mephilis7/PlayerManager/README.txt

-PlayerManager v1.3_Beta1 by Mephilis7
+PlayerManager v1.3_Beta3 by Mephilis7
 =====================================

 PlayerManager is a nice plugin i wrote for the Minecraft Bukkit server v1.2.5-R1.3 It lets you manage your players better.
-At least that's what it will be good for one day.
+What it's able to do exactly should be read below.

 Features:
 ---------

-- /pinfo shows information about the player:
+- /pman info shows information about the player:
     - Name
     - IP address
     - World